DUE TO COVID-19, plans have been cancelled or changed...

-Welcome to the updated section on the productions available for 2017.
-CoGR has some great reviews (example below) and three shows available:
+Welcome to the updated section on the productions available for 2022.
+CoGR has some great reviews (example below) and four shows available:

 Solo Male, comedy, 1 hour long.